oit-ipbl/final_competition/README.md

    1. 7 minitues presentation with your slide.
    2. Presentation order is rondom, and announed at 9/3 17:00 (Thai), 19:00 (Jp) on SLACK.
 2. 12:00 - 14:00 (Thai) / 14:00 - 16:00 (Jp) Final competition Part B, demo session.
-   1. All teams present demo play and video of mini-games on their demo space, which will be built on oVice.
+   1. All teams present demo play and video of their mini-games on their demo space, which will be built on oVice.
 Team members should wait for iPBL participants and audiences at the demo space, and show the demo, give explanations of their mini-games and answer the questions from the participants and audiences.
    Demo session is divided into the following sub-parts.
    2. 12:00 - 13:00 (Thai) / 14:00 - 15:00 (Jp) OIT Students can see other teams' demo freely and should evaluate.
 SIIT Students should wait at their team's space and present the demo.
    3. 13:00 - 14:00 (Thai) / 15:00 - 16:00 (Jp) SIIT Students can see other teams' demo freely and should evaluate.
 OIT Students should wait at their team's space and present the demo.